xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Access_Control_Max_Age($string)`

-Returns a non-negative integer representing the number of seconds, or `null` if the field value is invalid.
+Returns a non-negative integer representing the number of seconds, or `null` if the field value is malformed.

 ### `HTTPHeader::Access_Control_Request_Headers($string = null)`